 As the workshop or course will need to be promoted to potential students, offer your ideas for ways to promote the workshop or course.
 Are you aware of an industry magazine, blog, website or newsletter that could include a blurb about your upcoming course offering?
 List these possible marketing avenues in this section.
 Also include the promotion you’ll be doing such as promoting it through Social Media (Facebook, Twitter, Pinterest etc.).

 If your bio is a good description of your background, including a resume is optional.
 If your resume lends more credibility to your industry experience though, it is a good idea to include it with the proposal.

 Sharing your expertise with a group of eager students can be highly rewarding.
 And often, educational program managers and conference planners are looking for new and interesting courses and workshops to add to their roster.
 It can be a win-win opportunity to submit a workshop or course proposal and offer your expertise to new students.

 To subscribe to this blog or ask Joni a question, click here.

-Click for a free downloadable course proposal template.
+Click for a downloadable course proposal template.

 Need help to create your course proposal?
 Want me to review the proposal and suggest improvements?
 Purchase a 60 minute coaching call and I’ll review your proposal and call you so we can talk about your proposal.